ciastron/cloudyrion_venv_JMN/progress.md

 @RuffyJK
 - Continued the course of Terraform Essential on Cloudguru.
-- Redployed the Cluster and JuiceShop Application and Services
+- Redeployed the Cluster and JuiceShop Application and Services
 - Installed and used Cloudmapper for Network Diagram
 - Deploying the vulnerable API Vampi on my Kubernetes.